acisops/acis_anomaly_pages/source/dpaa_shutdown_bepa.rst

 * Until the DPA-A is powered back on, science operations will be interrupted.
 * The warmboot of the BEP will reset the parameters of the TXINGS patch to their defaults.
-  If not updated during initial recovery as above, *txings* settings should be updated as soon as possible via CAP (see CAP 1622) or SAR to prevent undesired radiation shutdown.
+  If not updated during initial recovery as above, *txings* settings should be updated as soon as possible via CAP (see CAP 1708) or SAR to prevent undesired radiation shutdowns.
 * After recovery from a DPA-A shutdown, the power status may be in an unusual state (e.g., lower than expected input current) due to FEPs being off.
 This situation should resolve itself with the next observation.